 Geography is not an issue, even though most students reside outside the cities where the programs meet.
 Face-to-face meetings usually take place during the class sessions.
 View a sample of local and international study groups.

 - Local study group – You will be part of a five to seven member study group at their "home" campus.
 During the program, groups are re-formed so that you can get to know additional people in these small settings.

-Students from all three campuses will meet four times to study together during our international sessions: Kick-Off Week in Gleacher Center at Booth’s downtown campus in Chicago; one week in London; one week in Singapore; and one two-week elective block in Harper Center at Booth’s Hyde Park campus in Chicago.
+Students from all three campuses will meet four times to study together during our international sessions: Kick-Off Week in Gleacher Center at Booth’s downtown campus in Chicago; one week in London; one week in Hong Kong; and one two-week elective block in Harper Center at Booth’s Hyde Park campus in Chicago.
 These sessions are designed to expand your network of resources - in the classroom and out.